How to Get Around Niagara Falls with Kids (Stroller-Friendly Tips + WEGO & Incline Guide)

 Can You Buy a WEGO Bus Pass Without a Niagara Parks Pass?

-Yes, you can buy a WEGO pass without purchasing a full Niagara Parks Pass.
+Yes, you can buy a WEGO pass without purchasing a Niagara Parks Pass.

 If you only need transportation and don’t plan to visit numerous paid attractions, this is a great budget-friendly option for families.